hussainht/espncricinfo-scraper/README.md

 # espncricinfo-scraper
-Scraper to gather ball-by-ball data
+Scraper to gather ball-by-ball data from ESPNcricinfo